 If you are familiar with hooks you will find this Flexible Checkout Fields feature great.
 We developed the ability to create your own custom validation rules for the checkout fields.

-- Add the validation function to your functions.php.
+- Add a validation function to your functions.php file.

-- Apart from the built-in validation rules, you will also see your custom rules: Number, URL, Length.
+- Select any field and the Advanced tab.
+Besides the built-in validation rules, you will also see your own rules: Number, URL, and Length.

-- Add a Website field and choose URL validation method.
+- Add a Website field and choose the URL validation method.

 - Go to WooCommerce checkout, enter an invalid URL in the field and place the order.

-- The validation error will appear the you won’t be able to place the order until you enter a valid URL:
+- You will get a validation error.
+You will not be able to place an order until you enter a valid URL:

 How to Create Custom Validation Rules?